fidodo/renewal-guard/README.md

 nodemailer
 Sends emails from Node.js (like your subscription renewal reminders).

-# i used gmail as email account transporter
+ 1. used gmail as email account transporter

-# 1. go to settings in gmail account
+ 2. go to settings in gmail account

-# 2. turn 2 step verification
+ 3. turn 2 step verification

-# 3. go to manage account search for app password
+ 4. go to manage account search for app password

-# 4. enter app name and click next
+ 5. enter app name and click next

-# 5. copy app password
+ 6. copy app password

 twilio
 Sends SMS, WhatsApp, or calls programmatically (you’re using it for subscription SMS reminders).

-# i used twilio as SMS transporter
+1. used twilio as SMS transporter

-# 1. go to twilio console
+2. go to twilio console

-# 2. create account
+3. create account

-# 3. copy account sid and auth token
+4. copy account sid and auth token

 🗄 Database

 mongodb
 Official MongoDB driver for Node.js (low-level).

-# login create a project in mongodb atlas
+1 login create a project in mongodb atlas

-# create a database cluster
+2 create a database cluster

-# choose free options,if rich enough paid option
+3 choose free options,if rich enough paid option

-# clickon create development button
+4 clickon create development button

-# copy username and password, paste password in .env
+5 copy username and password, paste password in .env

-# create data base user
+6 create data base user

-# choose connection method "driver"
+7 choose connection method "driver"

-# nminstall mongodb, and get the connection string and paste it in .env
+8 npm install mongodb, and get the connection string and paste it in .env

 mongoose
 ODM (Object Data Modeling) library for MongoDB.
 Lets you define schemas, models, and interact with MongoDB in a structured way.